 For some, it happens when the sales demand is higher than the manpower they have to support it.
-For others, a rise in overhead costs and reduced margins are what turns the team’s attention to ecommerce.
+For others, a rise in overhead costs and reduced margins are what turns the team’s attention to an ecommerce strategy and business.
 For others still, the turning point is when customer demands become impossible to ignore.

 Even omnichannel selling, a trend right out of the B2C playbook, is becoming top of mind for businesses.
 New data shows that all B2B customers prefer omnichannel, no matter their industry, country, size, or customer relationship stage.
 So whether you sell exclusively through distribution and retailers, direct, or through a marketplace, adding to that mix an online channel not only helps you meet increasing digital expectations, but it allows you to provide a balance across many channels.